Natural forest data

 Planted forest data

 Metrics for multiple surfaces (tree-top to ground) can be extracted from this LiDAR data to characterise forest structure and ground elevation.
-This can be of value to researchers, forest owners and training organisations.
+This may be of value to researchers, forest owners and training organisations.

 Locations of available LiDAR data